ucgmsim/nshm_logic_tree_utilities/README.md

-utilities for working with the logic tree used in New Zealand's National Seismic Hazard Model (NSHM) 2022.
+Utilities for working with the logic tree used in New Zealand's National Seismic Hazard Model (NSHM) 2022.